chencyc123/sts4/Installation.md

 Download and Install Atom 1.21 or 1.22.beta.2
 * [Atom](http://atom.io)

-Atom packages can be installed through `Atom > Preferences > Settings > Install`.
+Atom packages can be installed through `Atom -> Preferences` - on `Settings` window, select `Install`.

 You should install
 - ide-java
-- question for alex - any others? do you get that pre-req ide support one automatically now?
+- Think Alex has made this one a pre-req for boot-java so you don't need to remember to do it yourself - can someone test/confirm that?

 Then from the Spring Team:
 - boot-java
-- question for alex - what about the properties one?
+- boot-properties

 Optionally:
 - bosh-yaml